-The spring, with rising vegetation and opening flowers, brings its hosts of lovely feathered tribes, which remain for different periods of time; many of them continue only a few weeks, and then retire to other parts for nidification.
+The spring, with rising vegetation and opening flowers. brings its hosts of lovely feathered tribes, which remain for different periods of time; many of them continue only a few weeks, and then retire to other parts for nidification.
 There are, however, great numbers that remain through the summer, and their delightful songs add to the charms of a fine morning of April and May.
-Among these are hundreds of warblers, wrens, titmice and nuthatches. the warblers there are eleven species, six of which are new; the other five are common to the States.
-Several of the species are but transient visitors, but most of them remain through the season.
-Of the wrens there are six species; three of the titmice, and two of the nuthatches.
-And in the train follow the thrushes, of which there are seven species, two of which are new; of these Wilson's thrush is pre-eminent in sweetness of song.
+Among these are hundreds of warblers, wrens, titmice, and nuthatches.
+Of the warblers there are eleven species, six of which are new, the other five are common to the States.
+Several of the species are but transient visitors, but most of them remain through the Of the wrens there are six species; three of the season. titmice: and two of the nuthatches.
+And in the train follow the thrushes, of which there are seven species, two of which are new; of these the Wilson's thrush is pre-eminent in sweetness of song.
 The fly catchers number eight species, three of which are new; and there are thirteen species of the finches, three of which are new.
 These are a large and musical band, among which are several of the finest songsters known in the world.
-In no instance do we find more richness and delicacy of plumage, with the most sweet melody of voice, than in a new species of large bullfinch, which visits this section of country in the If these were domesticated, they would form a most valuable addition to any aviary.
-There are eight species of woodpeckers, four of which are new; and of the swallow tribe there are five species, one of which is new, and is the most beautiful of the family, characterized by a splendid changeable green plumage on the head and back, while the other parts are purple and white. middle of March, the splendid little Nootka humming bird makes his appearance, coming so suddenly that you wonder from whence he came, as the fact of his performing a long migration of weeks, with his delicate little wings, over a cold and flowerless country, or across the sea, seems incredible.
-The neck of this beautiful bird presents fine variations of color; now it is ruby red, with a metallic lustre; turn it, and the tints vary from purple to violet and crimson, according as the light falls upon it.
+In no instance do we find more richness and delicacy of plumage, with the most sweet melody of voice, than in a new species of large bullfinch, which visits this section of country in the spring.
+If these were domesticated, they would form a most valuable addition to any aviary.
+There are eight species of woodpeckers, four of which are new; and of the swallow tribe there are five species, one of which is new, and the most beautiful of the family, characterized by a splendid changeable green plumage on the head and back, while the other parts are purple and white.

-I pass over the mention of many genera, and still more numerous species of the different birds of this region, as it is not my design to attempt a history of them, but only to give a succinct sketch, that some idea may be formed of the ornithological treasures of this interesting country.
+I pass over the mention of many genera and still more numerous species of the different birds of this region, as it is not my design to attempt a history of them, but only to give a succinct sketch, that some idea may be formed of the ornithological treasures of this interesting country.

 Having frequently made mention of the trees and shrubbery west of the great mountains, I shall in this place only enumerate the principal, describing a few.
 I have said there are three species of fir, and that they constitute far the greatest part of the forest trees, and are very large.
-The three kinds are the red, yellow and white.
-They differ not only in the color of the wood, but also in their foliage.
+The three kinds are the red, yellow, and white.
+They not only differ in the color of the wood, but also in their foliage.
 The foliage of the red is scattered on all sides of the branchlets in the same form as those found in the United States; the yellow only on the upper side, or the upper half of the twigs; the white is oppositely pinnated.
 The balsam is alike in the three different species, found in blisters upon the bark in the same form as in other countries.

 White pine is not native in the lower country, nor far west of the main chain of the Rocky Mountains; a few pitch are found in the same region with the white.
-Norway and yellow pine are native farther west, but not below the Cascades of the Columbia.
+Norway and yellow pine are native farther west, but not below the Cascades.
 The new species, which I have called the elastic pine, is far the most numerous, but I did not see any of these as far west as Walla Walla.